Fish Pedicure Banned – Good News or Bad? For The Latest Information About Fish Pedicure, You Can Also Find It On This Posts.

 Traditional Pedicure The classic pedicure includes trimming, shaping, and polishing nails and callus removal.
 It provides a thorough clean-up of feet.
 Many salons include a soothing foot massage and moisturizing mask or paraffin wax treatment to rehydrate skin.

-Gel Pedicure A gel manicure for the feet, this includes applying a colored gel polish and using a UV or LED lamp to cure the polish.
+Gel Pedicure A gel manicure for the feet, includes applying a colored gel polish and using a UV or LED lamp to cure the polish.
 Gel pedicures last longer without chipping compared to traditional polish.

 Shellac Pedicure Similar to a gel manicure, Shellac pedicures involve applying a durable, high-shine polish that is cured under UV light.
 It resists chipping and fading.